dragoonDorise/pegasus-rp2-metadata/README.md

 Download [switchOS RP2 Edition](https://github.com/dragoonDorise/pegasus-rp2-metadata/master/guide/archive/master.zip)

-Now you should have a switchOS-master.zip folder in your computer, unzip it and rename the folder to switchOS
+Now you should have a switchOS-master.zip folder in your computer, unzip it and rename the folder to switchOS-RP2

-- Disclaimer: this theme is a fork of the original [switchOS](https://github.com/PlayingKarrde/switchOS)
+- Disclaimer: this theme is a fork of the original [switchOS](https://github.com/PlayingKarrde/switchOS) from PlayingKarrde, and its using code from this other [fork](https://github.com/valsou/switchOS)

 ### 5 File transfer.

 You can do this two different ways.
 Connecting your RP2 to the computer or just using a card reader directly.
 If you choose to format your SD Card as Internal you can only copy files connecting the RP2 directly to your computer or using a FTP program

-No matter the method we use, we are going to copy the **roms** folder to the RP2 and the **switchOS theme**.
+No matter the method we use, we are going to copy the **roms** folder to the RP2 and the **switchOS-RP2** folder.

 #### Using a SD card reader.